-- It is still too early to determine the actual impacts of Health Care Reform on coverages. - The impacts will vary by state due to how health care is regulated/ provided at the state level as well as tort and no-fault provisions. - Insurance professionals can prepare now to collect, analyze and monitor data.
+- The actual impacts of Health Care Reform on coverages are starting to be understood. - The impacts will vary by state due to how health care is regulated/ provided at the state level as well as tort and no-fault provisions. - Insurance professionals can prepare now to collect, analyze and monitor data.
 Be prepared to react in a timely manner.